-- 2.14 A student who has obtained an award (with or without RPL) should be able to reuse the credit from that award towards an award at a higher level normally on one occasion only. - 2.15 It is also possible for such a student to seek to obtain a second award at the same level using credit from the first award (subject to the maximum two thirds rule). - Exemplar: A student may have obtained a BSc (Hons) in Computer Science but within a few years for career purposes wishes to obtain a BSc (Hons) in Games Technology for which there is no suitable graduate conversion course.
-In these and similar circumstances, it may be appropriate for the student to be granted RPCL for the second award on the basis of relevant modules taken on the initial BSc (Hons) Computer Science course. - 2.16 Courses with a PSRB accreditation may not allow credit transfer or may not allow for certain modules to be considered for credit transfer.
+- Exemplar: A student may have obtained a BSc (Hons) in Computer Science but within a few years - for career purposes - wishes to obtain a BSc (Hons) in Games Technology for which there is no suitable graduate conversion course.
+In these and similar circumstances, it may be appropriate for the student to be granted RPCL for the second award on the basis of relevant modules taken on the initial BSc (Hons) Computer Science course. - 2.17 Courses with a PSRB accreditation may not allow credit transfer or may not allow for certain modules to be considered for credit transfer.
 Where this is the case, clear information is provided to the student at the point of exit from one University and at the point of application for credit transfer to another.